skadzielawa/Lightweight-Developer-Social-Share-Buttons/readme.txt

 == Changelog ==

 = 1.1.0
-* Added settings page, default icons removed from the plugin
+* Added settings page, default icons removed from the plugin, rebranding

 = 1.0.0 =
 * The first version released